 Pak artillery strikes Indian Army barracks.
 June 1999

-Fighters from Hizb-ul-Mujahideen offer Zuhr prayers in Kargil sector as conflict continued and Indian Army made desperate attempts to recapture the strategic peaks.
+Fighters from Hizb-ul-Mujahideen offer Zuhr prayers in Kargil sector as conflict continues and Indian Army makes desperate attempts to recapture the strategic peaks.
 June 1999

 Prime Minister Nawaz Sharif addressing troops during the conflict - the victorious capture of Kargil peaks by Mujahideen is the fruit of their 11 years of struggle for freedom.

 Pak artillery shell strikes above an abandoned Indian Army post near Drass.
 4 June 1999

 Pak Army gun position in Mushong sector.
 5 June 1999

 With cotton stuffed in ears, a gunner loads an artillery shell and gets ready to pound Indian positions from Mushong sector.

 Indian supply road comes under Pakistani shelling.
 The capture of different strategic Indian posts had cut off their supply route to Siachen glacier.